sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

 ``--do-not-fail-on-deprecation``
    Disables the signaling of failure when a deprecation is triggered.
 This overrides the corresponding XML configuration setting.

+``--do-not-fail-on-self-deprecation``
+   Disables the signaling of failure when a deprecation is triggered in first-party code, even when ``--fail-on-deprecation`` is used.
+This overrides the corresponding XML configuration setting.
+See :ref:`error-handling.failing-on-deprecations-by-trigger`.

+``--do-not-fail-on-direct-deprecation``
+   Disables the signaling of failure when a deprecation is triggered in third-party code that is called from first-party code, even when ``--fail-on-deprecation`` is used.
+This overrides the corresponding XML configuration setting.
+See :ref:`error-handling.failing-on-deprecations-by-trigger`.

+``--do-not-fail-on-indirect-deprecation``
+   Disables the signaling of failure when a deprecation is triggered in third-party code that is called from third-party code, even when ``--fail-on-deprecation`` is used.
+This overrides the corresponding XML configuration setting.
+See :ref:`error-handling.failing-on-deprecations-by-trigger`.

 ``--do-not-fail-on-phpunit-deprecation``
    Disables the signaling of failure when a PHPUnit deprecation is triggered.
 This overrides the corresponding XML configuration setting.